 What size binder should you use?

-We started with a 2-inch wide 3-ring notebook but over the years we've moved into a four-inch wide binder.
+We started with a 2-inch wide 3-ring notebook but over the years we've moved into a larger binder.

 Divide your papers into categories

-I use sheet protectors to hold our documents, and dividers to organize them all into these general categories, but you should organize your documents in whatever way makes sense to you.
+I use sheet protectors to hold our documents, and dividers to organize them all into these general categories.
+I like these wider-than-usual tabbed dividers, so the tabs still show in spite of the width of the page protectors.

 For instance, you might use these categories: